 These vapes offer above average, quality vapor that can hang with some of the “big guys”, but don’t cost an arm and a leg.

-1. The Boundless CFX – $169 from Planet of the Vapes
+1. The Boundless CFX – $167 from Vaporizer Chief

 First off for these mid-range portable vapes is the Boundless CFX, a conduction vaporizer.
 A newcomer to the market, but one who surely has already made a name for itself.